← Back to Home

 Claude is a space to think

-Anthropic declares Claude will remain permanently ad-free, arguing that advertising incentives are incompatible with AI as a 'pure thinking space' and could exploit user privacy for commercial gain, aiming to build deeper user trust.
+Anthropic declares Claude will remain permanently ad-free, arguing that advertising incentives are fundamentally incompatible with the core goal of an AI assistant being genuinely helpful.

 Anthropic News ·